by Jodie Williamson, Pharmacist and Professional Development and Engagement Lead at the Royal Pharmaceutical Society in Wales.

 Don’t head to the GP unless it’s absolutely necessary

 There are a number of other services available from your local pharmacy, which can prevent a trip to the doctor’s.
 For example, you don’t need to see your GP for emergency contraception (often referred to as the morning after pill).
 It is available to buy over the counter from most pharmacies, and many pharmacists are also registered to provide it free of charge following a short consultation to make sure it is appropriate for you to take.
 This will be done in a private consultation room and you don’t need to tell anyone else what you are there for – just ask for a private chat with the pharmacist.

 All pharmacists are also able to provide advice and support to those wishing to stop smoking, and in many pharmacies quitting aids such as nicotine patches, lozenges and chewing gum are available free of charge through a smoking cessation service.
 Why not ask about your options next time you pick up a prescription?

 Keep well over the Christmas break

 With Christmas just around the corner, it’s time to think about making sure you have enough medication to see you through the Christmas period.
-As Christmas day falls on a Monday this year, most pharmacies will be closed on 24th, 25th and 26th December, with many also closed on Saturday 23rd so if your medication is due on these dates you will need to order early to guarantee you don’t run out.
+As Christmas day falls on a Tuesday this year, most pharmacies will be closed on 25th and 26th December, with some also closed on Saturday 22nd and Sunday 23rd , so if your medication is due on these dates you will need to order early to guarantee you don’t run out.
 The team at your local pharmacy will be able to advise whether this applies to you and can help to make sure you’re not left without.
 In many cases they will even order your medication for you, making that one more thing you can tick off your to-do list.